TimBeckerAachen/s3bucket-via-terraform/README.md

 ![AWS_user_name.png](images%2FAWS_user_name.png)
    - Then you need to attach a policy to the user.
 Policies define what AWS users or AWS roles are allowed to do in the cloud.
 For this basic example we select a AWS managed policy `AmazonS3FullAccess`.
    With this policy our user has full control over S3.
-Usually, you should make sure that you restrict permissions as much as possible, but for this introductory example full access is fine.
+Remember, in a real-world scenario, you would limit permissions to follow the principle of least privilege, but for this introductory example full access is fine.
 ![AWS_attach_policy.png](images%2FAWS_attach_policy.png)
    - After attaching the policy you can review what you did so far and create the user.
 ![AWS_create_user.png](images%2FAWS_create_user.png)